 How To Calculate Agency Churn

-Wondering how to calculate agency churn (e.g., client retention rate)?
+Wondering how to calculate agency churn rate (e.g., client retention rate)?

 Here’s a quick reference below: